 Sagital section of the head and neck of a grey parrot (Psittacus erithacus erithacus) post ateriovenogram (BriteVu®, research contrast media).
 This bird was euthanized (terminal condition) and donated to the project.
 This single bird has provided an amazing amount of data most of which has been through exquisite arteriovenogram images.
 Dr Echols developed a new product and technique that was used to create an arteriovenous ‘cast’ that was then easily viewed on micro-CT.
 From the head alone we have learned about several new features: 1.)
 A large blood supply going to the nares (nostrils) 2.
 Understanding of the blood supply to the upper and lower mandible 3.
 What appears to be a venous plexus at the base of the brain.
-Again, much research is needed here but it opens up a better understanding about the sense of smell in parrots (strongly supported by the blood supply seen here), surgical approaches to the beak that best preserve blood supply, how the parrot brain regulates temperature and how nutrient exchange occurs in parrot brains without direct access to a large blood vessel.
+Again, much research is needed here but it opens up a better understanding of surgical approaches to the beak that best preserve blood supply, how the parrot brain regulates temperature and how nutrient exchange occurs in parrot brains without direct access to a large blood vessel.
 100µm digital slice.